When you attract better people into your life, everything else gets better, too.

 When a child’s essence is mirrored, she stays connected with it.
 As she grows, she knows at the deepest level who she is.
 There is congruence between how she feels in her body, her intuitions and preferences, and how she thinks about herself.
 Mirroring occurs as the caregiver can look at the child and recognize the unique individual human being who exists there.
 A child experiences his or her self reflected in the caregiver’s attitude.” – Rose, Firman and Gila

-The peculiar part of that, of course, is that when narcissistically wounded children becomes adults and have children of their own, the cycle of fracturing usually continues in some variation – from generation to generation (until someone breaks the cycle).
+The peculiar part of that, of course, is that when narcissistically wounded children becomes adults and have children of their own, the cycle of fracturing often continues in some variation – from generation to generation (until someone breaks the cycle).

 The secret that a narcissist is usually keeping from himself, is that he’s not deeply or genuinely interested in other people for their own sake.